Skip to content

 March 9th, 2020

-Introducing DIET: state-of-the-art architecture that outperforms fine-tuning BERT and is 6X faster to train
+Introducing DIET: State-of-the-art architecture outperforms BERT

 • portrait of Mady Mantha